waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Gym Layout: Island (Rows 2-10) is isolated from Mainland (Rows 12-17).
 Use 2F detours to cross.

 # Strategy: Gym Leader Clair (Start Turn: 29455)
 - Status: 1 Dragonair defeated.
 Kingdra (Lv40) is out.
+KIMCHI fainted.
 Calcifer (66/148 HP, PAR) is in danger.
 - Plan:
-  1. Switch to KIMCHI (Gloom, 57 HP).
-Resists Surf.
+  1. Send in fodder (ICARUS, Ravioli, XENON) to take hits.
 (In Progress)
-  2. Use Sleep Powder to disable Kingdra.
+  2. Once a fodder is out, use MAX POTION on Calcifer.
-  3. Switch to Calcifer.
+  3. Send in Calcifer.
   4. Use Smokescreen (2-3 times) to lower accuracy.
-  5. Use Thunderpunch/Headbutt to finish.
+  5. Use Headbutt to finish (Kingdra is 1/4x resistant to Fire/Water, neutral to Normal).
-  6. Use MAX POTION on Calcifer if needed once Kingdra is disabled.

 # Blackthorn Gym Layout Theory
 - Pit Destinations: